bioinformatics-hub-ke/Our-Activities/tool_hub/RNASeq_toolhub.md

 **HISAT2**

 hisat2 is a fast and sensitive splice-aware aligner that compresses the genome using an indexing scheme to reduce the amount of space needed to store the genome.
 This also makes the genome quick to search, using a whole-genome index.We use samtools to convert the output file from mapping to bam format and to index the bam files.Indexing creates a searchable index of sorted bam files required in some programs.

+* Building a reference genome index
+It is important to note that hisat2 requires an **unzipped reference genome** for building an index.

 ```
-#Building a reference genome index
+#Unzip reference genome
+gzip -d Drosophila_melanogaster.BDGP6.32.dna.toplevel.fa.gz

+#Build index
 mkdir hisat-map
-hisat2-build -p25 ./references/Drosophila_melanogaster.BDGP6.32.dna.toplevel.fa.gz ./hisat-map/Drosophila_melanogaster.idx
+hisat2-build -p25 ./references/Drosophila_melanogaster.BDGP6.32.dna.toplevel.fa ./hisat-map/Drosophila_melanogaster.idx

 #Run hisat2 using indexed reference

 mkdir Alignment_hisat
-hisat2 -p25 -x ./hisat-map/Drosophila_melanogaster.idx \
+hisat2 -x ./hisat-map/Drosophila_melanogaster.idx \
 -1 GSM461177_1_subsampled.fastqsanger \
 -2 GSM461177_2_subsampled.fastqsanger \
 -S GSM461177_hisat.sam \

+#-X prefix for index files
+#-S sam output

 #Converting sam to bam files since sam files are quite huge